Myth0ne/easy-koroshi-docs/README.md

 ## Pre requisites
-is that you have node.js installed on the machine you are running this on.
+node.js is required for this tool on the machine you are running this on.
 For more info go here to install - https://nodejs.org/en/download

+## Install instructions
 1. Navigate to https://www.thekoroshi.com/realm
 2. Press F12 or right click page -> Inspect
 3. Change to Network tab